chrisshaw/projects-tagger-foxx-react/README.md

-# sk-projects-tagger
+# Project Tagger

-Simple app to tag projects
+Learning ArangoDB's Foxx with a simple document editor.
+Tag projects with topics.